advancedresearch/toy_model_of_physical_seshatic_identity/README.md

 ```

 Unlike most maze puzzles, this puzzle evaluates "laws of nature" over all possible worlds,
-and the player is only allowed to move such that the bit at the player's position is equal
+and the player is only allowed to move such that the bit at the player's old position is equal
 to the bit where the player wants to move.
 This must hold in every possible world, in order to provide a valid move.
 The "laws of nature" have no epistemological access to the player state,